 One of the most challenging aspects of Flexible Dieting or Counting Macros is not only tallying your daily macro amounts but also figuring out how many grams of carbs, protein, and fat are in the foods you eat.

 Luckily the technology most of us have at our fingertips has made this process a whole lot less painful and this guide will help even those that might not be tech savvy make sense of how to count macros.

 This guide will cover 3 popular ways to keep track of macros:

 - Using food nutritional labels to calculate macros.

 - Using a digital food scale to calculate macros.

 - Using MyFitnessPal to tally daily macros.

-I personally use a combination of all three, but some may just use one method or 2 methods based on their access to or comfortability with technology.
+I personally use a combination of all three, but some may just use one method or two methods depending on their access to technology.